actions/runner/README.md

 `layout` (`l`): Creates a full layout in {root}/_layout
-   Does a clean, restore, build, publish and copy
+   Does a clean, restore, build, publish and copy Default is Debug.
+Passing Release as argument is supported (dev l Release)

 `update` (`u`) {dirname}: Builds and publishes just one dir.
 Patches the layout update {dirname}